Riverscapes/PBR/workshops/2023/USU/WATS-5624/station-creek.md

 We will provide you with basic [personal protective equipment](https://lowtechpbr.restoration.usu.edu/workshops/2020/SGI/Modules/module5#d-logistics-equipment--safety) (PPEs like work gloves, eye protection, hard hats, ear protection).
 However, if you have any of your own personal PPE you are more comfortable in, please bring it.

-If you have any allergies or medical conditions that we should be aware of, please notify us of those when filling out your [volunteer form](http://lowtechpbr.restoration.usu.edu/workshops/volunteer.html).
+If you have any allergies or medical conditions that we should be aware of, please notify us of those when filling out your [participant waiver](https://forms.gle/YGaeh5YyDppFM5c8A).

 ## Lunch and Snacks